ciborg/event-rsvp-cdk/README.md

 ### Regional Deployment
 This stack is designed for `us-east-1` region.
 To deploy in other regions:
 1. Update region in `bin/event-rsvp-cdk.ts`
-2. Ensure Cognito SMS service is available in target region
-3. Update asset bucket names if needed
+2. Update asset bucket names if needed

 ## 🔄 Updates & Maintenance